(Photo by Janus Films / Courtesy Everett Collection. Solaris.)

 And space horror can also go planetside.
 Within Alien, the sequel was quick to kick Ripley and her Colonial Marine pals off ship and onto a moon colony where the terror xenomorphed into new dimensions.
 And you can’t run in a straight line in Prometheus if you’re not outside with lots of room around.
 Predators had unsavory folk waking up in mid-air hurtling towards a hostile game planet, and not even Pitch Black‘s three suns could cool off Vin Diesel.

-We ranked our space horror guide by Tomatometer score, with Certified Fresh films first, including Prospect, which maximized its low budget, and High Life, a surprising joint effort from Robert Pattinson and director Claire Denis.
+We ranked our space horror guide by Tomatometer score, with Certified Fresh films first, including Prospect, which maximized its low budget, High Life, a surprising joint effort from Robert Pattinson and director Claire Denis, and popular sci-fi sequel Alien: Romulus.

 #1